microsoft/AzureDeepStreamAccelerator/documentation/tutorial-getstarted-path.md

 We recommend you upload the pre-trained model to a publicly accessible web server.
 You can do this using the **Azure Storage Account** you created in [Prerequisite checklist for Azure DeepStream Accelerator](./quickstart-readme.md).

 - To find the containers you downloaded, open the [Azure portal](https://ms.portal.azure.com/) and go to your **Azure Storage**.
 Then, on the left navigation, select **Containers**.
-- Create a new **Blob Storage Account** with **Container** access so you can upload videos that are available for public access.
+- Create a new **Blob Storage Account** with **Container** access so you can upload models that are available for public access.
 Save the path for this storage account as you’ll need it in the next step.

 ## Step 3.
 Update the deployment manifest file